vivmuk/CognitiveBias/README-PATHS.md

 ## Accessing Files

-When server is running from `google cog bias/` folder:
+When server is running from repository root:

 ✅ **Correct URLs:**
 - http://localhost:8000/bias-learning-hub.html